TrevStoke/Trainex/docs/preliminary_specification.md

 	-	'code': A unique plan code (e.g., 'LOOSE-DEPOT-01').
 	-	'description': A plan description (e.g., 'Mount/demount tyres to loose wheel rims of various types at a T&C depot').
 	-	'retrain_interval' (NULL possible): An amount of time (number of months) after plan completion when a plan should be repeated or when a different plan should be pursued.
-	-	'retrain_plan_id' (NULL possible): The id of the plan for retraining.
+	-	'retrain\_plan_id' (NULL possible): The id of the plan for retraining.
 	-	'active': A flag indicating whether the plan is currently available for assigning to trainees.
 -	Common skills (to be used as appropriate from which to create new skills), consisting of:
 	-	'code': A unique common skill code (to become the skill code when used).
 	-	'description': A description of the common skill (to become the skill description when used).
 -	Skills, consisting of:
 	-	'plan_id': A plan id.
 Skills are associated with exactly one plan.
 If necessary, multiple instances of what would otherwise be the same skill must be created, one for each plan to which the skill applies.
-	-	'code': A skill code (e.g., 'LOOSE-TYPEX-01').
+	-	'code': A skill code (e.g., 'LOOSE-DEPOT-RIM-X').
-	-	'description': A skill description (e.g., 'Mount/demount a tyre to a loose wheel rim of type X').
+	-	'description': A skill description (e.g., 'Mount/demount tyres to loose wheel rims of type X').
 -	Employees, consisting of:
 	-	'name': The employee's name.
 	-	'active': A flag indicating whether the employee is currently available for adding as a trainee, mentor or supervisor.